View Document

 2. Risk assessments will be updated when new materials and/or methods are introduced and standard operating procedures modified as required.

 3. Each completed risk assessment will include supervisor sign off.
-Where the inherent hazard risk is high, the departmental head will review and sign off on the risk assessment.
+Where the inherent hazard risk is high, the departmental head or discipline lead will review and sign off on the risk assessment.

-(18) Each school will develop a range of inductions to capture the differing requirements of undergraduate, postgraduate and research requirements relative to the laboratories under their management and the level of risk.
+(17) Each discipline will manage a range of inductions to capture the differing undergraduate and postgraduate requirements and commensurate with the level of risk.

 Part E - Personal Protective Equipment (PPE)

-(19) The selection of personal protective equipment (PPE) will be guided by the type of laboratory activity under consideration and in consideration of the hazards and risks involved.
+(18) The selection of personal protective equipment (PPE) will be guided by the type of laboratory activity under consideration and the hazards and risks involved.

-(20) As a minimal requirement, all staff and students participating in wet laboratory activity will wear enclosed footwear and a laboratory coat or gown and eye protection.
+(19) As a minimal requirement, all staff and students participating in wet laboratory activity must wear enclosed footwear and a laboratory coat or gown.

 1. Personal clothing worn will be suitable for wet laboratory conditions and will provide adequate skin protection.

-2. Laboratory costs or gowns will be fully fastened or tied and sleeves fully extended.
+2. Laboratory coats or gowns will be fully fastened or tied and sleeves fully extended.

-3. Where activities include the use of mechanised equipment, heat source or naked flame, flowing garments such as headscarves and gowns, constructed from non-flammable material will be tucked in.
+3. Activities that use mechanised equipment, heat sources, or naked flames must ensure that participants wearing any flowing garments, such as headscarves, are constructed from non-flammable material and must be tucked in.

-5. Eye protection will be worn where identifed through risk assessments and/or safety data sheets and will comply with AS/NZ 1336, 1337 & 1338.
+5. Eye protection must be worn where identifed through risk assessments and/or safety data sheets.

 6. Additional PPE will be used as identified from either a risk assessment, safety data sheet or the laboratory protocol.